 Where are we going from here?

 Policy makers strongly and wrongly believe equalizing chances would play a huge role in reducing income/education differences.
 When it comes to the BW gap, IQ solely accounts for almost the entirety of the mobility gap and a smaller but still substantial variation of the wage gap.
+The Civil Rights did not improve Blacks’ outcomes and the Black Migration even worsened their outcomes.
 Many methods were tried to reduce the gap, and their failures never stopped the exploration of unknown methods.
 It is true that the failure to find a tiger in the forest does not mean there is no tiger (although the likelihood decreases as you search further).
 The consequence is that over time, people are relying more and more on the government, for just about everything.
 And this has a cost most don’t (or refuse to) see.
-Historical records abounds of examples about regulation causing moral hazard behaviour, ultimately requiring further intervention.
+Historical records abound of examples about regulation causing moral hazard behaviour, ultimately requiring further intervention.
 A beginning of a vicious cycle.
 The banking system being the best instance of such misfortune.

 One wonders whether relative mobility is truly more important than absolute mobility or if relative poverty matters more than absolute poverty.
 Economic freedom promotes growth, productive investment, which in theory improves even more absolute mobility and wealth as children are much better off than their parents “ceteris paribus”.
 Public policies are often accompanied with unintended consequences hurting the poor families to some extent.
 This is something you don’t often hear from mainstream economists.
 Empirically we have some evidence that regulation lowers innovation (Aghion et al., 2021) and that innovation with two-year lag is associated strongly with top income inequality (but not broad measures) and moderately with absolute upward mobility across U.S. states (Aghion et al., 2019).
 Various indices of economic freedom also correlate with absolute mobility across nations (Callais & Geloso, 2021).
 A finding at odds with people championing the conclusion of the Great Gatsby.
 Many reports confirmed that the productivity of human capital depends on the quality of institutions (a proxy for economic freedom) such that human capital leads to increases in output (Ihlenfeld et al., 2022).
 Generally, state-level economic freedom increases real income across U.S. states (Hall et al., 2019) and also reduces the adverse impact of economic crisis such as the Great Recession (Callais & Pavlik, 2022).
 And as astounding this appears to be, economic freedom also reduces Black-White health disparities in the U.S. after accounting for various demographic and socio-economic variables (Hall et al., 2015).
 One wonders whether fighting inequalities doesn’t lead one to miss a much bigger picture.